tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-c/connecting-to-postgres-with-c.md

 You can execute any of your desired query

-Here’s the complete code to connect to Postgres database with C#
+Here’s the complete code to connect to a Postgres database with C#:

 ```
 using Npgsql;